pyeventsourcing/eventsourcing/docs/topics/tutorial/part3.rst

 Event notifications
 ===================

+**COMMENT**
+This section (up to "Application configuration") feels out of place here.
+So far, there's been no discussion of multi-application systems - and why multiple applications might be useful/necessary.
+Without that, I suspect the reader is lacking context and motivation: why would I want to look at notifications?
+Total ordering sounds very nice, but why is it useful to me?

+Without that motivation, it's not clear why notifications are even relevant, never mind the finer details of dual writing, electing, etc.  I've had a go at introducing the concept though it's far from complete.
+**END COMMENT**

+So far, we've discussed *events* as the means to record the evolution of each aggregate over time.
+Simply by decorating the aggregate's command methods with ``@event`` and committing the changes to storage via the application's ``save()`` method, we get a fine-grained, ordered and complete record of all changes made to each aggregate.
+That record can be seen as internal to the aggregate: a private, detailed account of its past.

+An application will typically have more than one aggregate object.
+Each has its own life story, and evolves independently of its peers.
+Some systems have more than one application, where one needs to be aware of changes to another.
+Notifications provide that in an elegant, loosely coupled manner.
+Whereas events are each aggregate's private record of its detailed evolution, notifications advertise those changes to the wider system.

 The ``Application`` class has a ``log`` attribute, which is a 'notification log' (aka the 'outbox pattern').

 This pattern avoids the "dual writing" problem of recording application state and separately sending messages about the changes.
 Please note, it is equally important to avoid